SteMIDIfactory/P-DOR/README.md

   -min_contig_length <int>
-                        minimum contig length to be retained for SNPs analysis (default: 500) -snp_spacing <int>    Number of bases surrounding the mutated position to call a SNP (default: 10) -n <int>              Maximum closest genomes from Source Dataset (SD) (default: 20) -t <int>              number of threads (default: 2)
+                        minimum contig length to be retained for SNPs analysis (default: 500) -snp_spacing <int>    Number of bases surrounding the mutated position to call a SNP (default: 10) -species SPECIES      full species name of the genomes in the query folder.
+Needs to be written within single quotes, e.g.: -species 'Klebsiella pneumoniae'.
+This option is used for a quicker and more precise gene search with AMRFinderPlus (default: )
+  -n <int>              Maximum closest genomes from Source Dataset (SD) (default: 20) -t <int>              number of threads (default: 2)
 ```